trobinuk/trobinuk/README.md

 - 👋 Hi, I’m @trobinuk
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python, Tableau and I have worked on Oracle PLSQL, SQL for the past five years.
+- 🌱 I’m currently learning Python, Tableau and I have worked on Oracle PLSQL, SQL for the past five years in Banking, Healthcare, Freight domains.
 - 💞️ I’m looking to collaborate on Data Science Beginner level Projects
 - 📫 How to reach me email me